 Security Deposits

-Texas does not state a limit to how much a landlord can charge for a security deposit.
+Texas does not state a limit to how much a landlord can require a tenant to pay for a security deposit.
 The time limit for when a landlord must account for the security deposit or return the deposit to the tenant is 30 days after the resident has moved out.

-If the deposit is wrongfully withheld from the tenant, they may be required to pay the tenant in question up to 3 times the amount of the deposit, in addition to court costs.
+If the deposit is wrongfully withheld from the tenant, a landlord may be subject to paying the tenant in question up to 3 times the amount of the deposit, in addition to having to pay for legal counsel fees.

 Landlord Disclosures

-According to Texas law, there are a few things that every landlord must disclose to tenants prior to signing the lease agreement.
+According to Texas law, there are a few things that every landlord must disclose to tenants prior to having them sign the lease agreement.
 This includes the following:

-• Lead-Based Paint: If the rental home was built prior to 1978, the landlord must provide the tenant with information on concentrations of lead paint.
+• Lead-Based Paint: If the rental home was built prior to 1978, the landlord must provide the tenant with information on concentrations of lead paint on the premises.

 • Authorized Agents: Texas landlords are legally required to provide tenants with a list of the names and addresses of anyone who will be involved in the management of the property.

-• Parking Regulations: Landlords who own multi-family complexes must provide tenants with the property's parking rules or regulations.
+• Parking Regulations: Texas landlords who own multi-family complexes must provide tenants with the property's parking rules or regulations.

 • Emergency Phone Number: Texas landlords must provide tenants with a 24-hour emergency phone contact to call if there are any issues on the property that need immediate attention.